rozenmd/housemates/README.md

-# Housemates - a household management system
+# BillDivider - a cash management system

 One Paragraph of project description goes here